Here’s the new Democratic plan for $1,400 stimulus checks

 The potential hitch is the Internal Revenue Service typically sends out the payments, and the IRS will be in the middle of a busy tax filing season from mid-February through mid-April.
 The IRS staff is stretched thin, meaning there could be delays as the agency juggles both tax filings and stimulus payments.

-How much would this 3rd round of stimulus payments cost?
+How much would this third round of stimulus payments cost?

 This latest Democratic proposal for $1,400 payments to singles earning up to $50,000 and couples earning up to $100,000 would cost around $420 billion, according to Marc Goldwein, senior policy director for the Committee for a Responsible Federal Budget.
 That’s down slightly from Biden’s initial proposal for the checks, which would have cost about $465 billion and gone to singles earning up to $75,000 and couples earning up to $150,000, according to CRFB.